AgustinPagotto/AgustinPagotto/README.md

 ## I'm a Student, Developer, and a Quality Analyst!!

-- 🌱 I’m currently trying to master Javascript and starting to learn about Front-End Development
+- 🌱 I’m currently trying to master Javascript and starting to learn about Front-End Development.
+- ⚡ I love to build mobile aplications in React Native.
-- ⚡ Fun fact: I love to build Custom Mechanical Keyboards
+- ⚡ Fun fact: I love to build Custom Mechanical Keyboards.

 ### Connect with me: